nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

-Currently, the undo feature facilitated by the class `UndoCommand` and is implemented by having an undo method under each command, which implements an `UndoableCommand` interface.
+Currently, the undo feature facilitated by the class `UndoCommand`.
+It is implemented by having an abstract class `UndoableCommand`, which the command extends, proving a concrete implementation of `UndoableCommand#undo()`. and is implemented by having an undo method under each command, which implements an `UndoableCommand` interface.
 It does not utilise saved states of the address book.

 The proposed augmented undo and new redo mechanism is facilitated by `VersionedAddressBook`.
 It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
 Additionally, it implements the following operations: